sigstore/docs/content/en/system_config/integration.md

 The Sigstore-python library is an interface for the Python programming language.
 Examine the [repository](https://github.com/sigstore/sigstore-python) for more information.

-### Sigstore-JS
+### Sigstore-js

-The Sigstore-JS library is designed for code signing NPM packages.
+The Sigstore-js library is designed for code signing NPM packages.
 See the [repository](https://github.com/sigstore/sigstore-js) for more information.